 Rothenberg had numerous solo exhibitions in the United States and abroad, including early presentations at Kunsthalle, Basel (1981-82), the Stedelijk Museum, Amsterdam (1982) and an exhibition organized by the Los Angeles County Museum of Art that traveled to seven institutions in the United States and abroad (1983-85).
 Others include a retrospective organized by the Albright-Knox Art Gallery, Buffalo that traveled to the Hirshhorn Museum, The Saint Louis Art Museum, Museum of Contemporary Art Chicago, Seattle Art Museum, and the Dallas Museum of Art (1992-94); a survey at the Museo de Arte Contemporáneo in Monterrey, Mexico (1996-97); “Susan Rothenberg: Paintings from the Nineties” at The Museum of Fine Arts, Boston (1999); and an exhibition of drawings and prints at the Herbert F. Johnson Museum of Art at Cornell University which traveled to the Contemporary Museum, Honolulu and the Museum of Fine Arts, Santa Fe (1998-99).
 A survey exhibition, “Moving in Place,” was organized by Michael Auping, at the Modern Art Museum of Fort Worth, and traveled to the Georgia O’Keeffe Museum, Santa Fe and the Miami Art Museum (2009-11).
-Opening 17 September 2021, the Hall Art Foundation will present a survey exhibition at Schloss Derneburg in Germany.
+In September 2021, the Hall Art Foundation opened a survey exhibition at Kunstmuseum Schloss Derneburg in Germany.
 The exhibition traveled to the Hall Art Foundation, Reading, VT, where it was on view through August 2022.
 Rothenberg’s work is in important public and private collections, including the Albright-Knox Art Gallery, Buffalo; the Hall Collection; Hirshhorn Museum and Sculpture Garden; Los Angeles County Museum of Art; The Metropolitan Museum of Art, New York; Museum of Fine Arts, Houston; The Museum of Modern Art, New York; National Gallery of Art, Washington, D.C.; Stedelijk Museum, Amsterdam; Tate, London; Walker Art Center, Minneapolis; the Whitney Museum of American Art, New York.
 In 1987, Rothenberg had her first solo exhibition at Sperone Westwater, where she exhibited regularly (1990, 1992, 1994, 1997, 2002, 2004, 2006, 2009, 2011, 2016 and 2020).